Genivia/RE-flex/README.md

   distinguish the generated files.
 - Generates Graphviz files to visualize FSMs with the Graphviz dot tool.
 - Conversion of regex expressions, for regex engines that lack regex features.
-- The RE/flex regex library makes C++11 std::regex and Boost.Regex much easier
+- The RE/flex regex library makes C++11 std::regex, PCRE2, and Boost.Regex much
-  to use in plain C++ code for pattern matching on (wide) strings, files, and streams.
+  easier to use for pattern matching on (wide) strings, files, and streams.

 The RE/flex software is fully self-contained.
 No other libraries are required.
-Boost.Regex is optional to use as a regex engine.
+PCRE2 and Boost.Regex are optional to use as regex engines.

-The RE/flex repo includes tokenizers for Java, Python, and C/C++.
+The RE/flex repo includes tokenizers for Java, Python, C/C++, JSON, XML, YAML.

 Installation